 Comparison with conventional production

 Green hydrogen from biomass is more expensive than conventional methods.
 However, it has environmental advantages.
-The cost depends on several factors including feedstock, efficiency, and equipment.
+The cost depends on several factors, including feedstock, efficiency, and equipment.
 As technology advances, these costs are expected to fall.

 Production Method | Cost ($/kWh) |